 For example, does your brand have a clear purpose customers can buy into?
 An experience they can’t find anywhere else?

 Does your customer experience educate or entertain?
 Expert videos on how to use your products, for example.
 Or fun bonus items added to delivery boxes.
 (See our digital services article for more examples).

 These sorts of activities set you apart from competitors.
 Customers see your store as more than just a place to buy.
 They see a brand which shares their values and interests.
 That creates stronger customer relationships and longer-term loyalty.

 Build amazing customer experiences

-Once your plan’s done, next comes the exciting bit where you put it into action.
+Once your plan’s done, next comes the exciting bit.
+This is when you put it into action.

-Look at every interaction with the customer.
-Work out how to make each step better for the customer.
+Look at every customer interaction.
+Work out how to make each step work better.